Today is the Feast Day of the Archangels!

 - The Angel of death, who assists Jesus in the final judgment (thus, Michael is sometimes depicted with a scale).

 - Leading the good angels against the fallen angels or demons.
-For that reason, Christians consider St. Michael as the most powerful defender of God’s people against evil.
+For that reason, Christians consider St. Michael the most powerful defender of God’s people against evil.
 As such, Michael is also the patron saint of soldiers and policemen.
 (For the Prayer to St. Michael, go here.)

 Happy Feast Day, St. Michael, St. Gabriel, St. Raphael!